Via Lucis, 2024. antique glass, toughened glass, glass stain, lamination, silicon, galvanized steel. Fifteen pieces, variable dimensions.

 Site-specific commission for Purification Heritage Center

-Movement and procession are key to the devotion, engaging body and soul and recalling the pilgrimage journey of the Christian life.
-Paths connecting the stations allow for movement, making this devotion a “way” of light.
-The stations are displayed at various heights and arrangements to invite curiosity and encourage engagement.
-Bright saturated colors animate the biblical events and accent the landscaping like wildflowers among grasses.
+Movement and procession characterize this devotion as a “way” of light.
+Paths connect the stations and engage the body in the soul’s work, making physical the prayerful encounter with Christ.
+The stations are displayed at various heights and arrangements to invite curiosity and encourage dynamic engagement.
+Bright, saturated colors in the glass animate the biblical events and accent the landscaping like wildflowers among grasses.

 Collaborators